Update: Content was revamped on July 28th, 2020, to better reflect the current and upcoming automation trends.

 (This isn’t to say that back-office processes aren’t an important part of creating experiences; they absolutely are.
 But these behind-the-scenes automations by themselves aren’t enough—they need to be woven together into holistic, coherent journeys.)

 As Samuel Stern of Forrester notes, this focus on experience won’t be limited to just the customer.
 Over the last couple of years, the employee experience has also moved to the forefront:

-“The historically low unemployment rate […] gives employees options that they are taking advantage of.
-Employees are quitting their jobs at the fastest rate since 2001.
-What’s more, companies that care about customer experience—and almost every executive at least pays lip service to customer focus these days—know that their potential to deliver high-quality customer experiences is limited by the quality of their employee experiences.”
+“Companies that care about customer experience—and almost every executive at least pays lip service to customer focus these days—know that their potential to deliver high-quality customer experiences is limited by the quality of their employee experiences.”

 2. The Head of Business Systems will become the greatest change-maker in the organization.